Home

 Evolution

-From barter and proto-markets to blockchain and ESG — ten phases that shaped how the world trades grain, metals, and energy.
+From barter and proto-markets to electronic, algorithmic, and blockchain-enabled markets.
+Ten dated phases that shaped how the world trades grain, metals, and energy.
 Scroll or use the timeline to explore.

 10Phases